camilledtr/camilledtr/README.md

 Added on `23 Jul 2023`

-Last update on `Wednesday, December 17` at 18 PM 📺.
+Last update on `Thursday, December 18` at 12 PM 🍽️.